-1.4.3 SCC hearings are conducted by a three-member panel of the SCC convened by the Vice Provost for Student Affairs or designee.
+1.4.3 SCC hearings are conducted by a three-member panel of the SCC convened by the Vice Provost for Student Affairs.

 1.5 Complainant and Respondent.
 Any member of the TC or Columbia University community who alleges an academic or general misconduct violation is called a complainant.
 Students accused of academic or general misconduct violations under this Code are called respondents.

 1.6 Advisors: Advisors can assist students involved in disciplinary proceedings to understand the disciplinary process, respect and comply with the provisions of this Code, and manage all aspects of the process.